 It's our final day at Singapore, which surprisingly was difficult to plan for because we didn't know what exactly we wanted to do or visit for our last hurrah.
 Eventually I decided to take the kids to KidZania Singapore, an indoor theme park which promises an interactive learning experience where kids could become whatever they wanted to be—a doctor, a fireman, a pilot, etc. We got on the Sentosa Express again, stepped down at the last station, and walked all the way to the large building with an airplane sticking out of its front.
 Thinking that it was going to be some sort of playhouse x 1000, I told Jayson I'd take the kids myself, while he tours his mom and sister around the island.
 What I didn't expect were the different . . .

 If there's one place I wouldn't hesitate to splurge on plushies and stainless steel tumblers, it's Wildlife Reserves Singapore.
 We visited two of their famous attractions for our second day in the country: Singapore Zoo + River Safari.
 I want the kids to see, smell, hear, and learn about these beautiful creatures they've come to know by watching Wild Kratts.
 We hopped on the SAEX bus for the 50-minute drive to Singapore Zoo.
 It was a pretty smooth ride, despite the 25-minute delay the kids wouldn't stop yapping about.
 We eventually arrived, and thankfully the weather was just right.
-Welcome to Singapore Zoo!
-Singapore Zoo's our first stop, and they were running this exhibit called Dragons & Beasts: Where Inspiration Meets . . .
+Singapore Zoo's our first stop, and they were running this exhibit called Dragons & Beasts: Where Inspiration Meets Reality where visitors can . . .

 No matter how optimistic I envision myself to be about writing travel updates on schedule, Body and Mind just don't give a damn if rest comes a-knocking.
 The trip from the Philippines was a long and tiring one, no thanks to Philippine Airlines for making us get up at 3am, only to wait more due to a 3-hour delay.
 But we're finally here in Singapore, and we made it to our hotel, The Quay Hotel, safe and sound!
 This is our second visit since 2012—7 freakin' years ago—and the kids are so excited for what we have in store for them.
 For their first day, we gave them a taste of public transportation by taking the MRT from Changi Airport Singapore all the way to Clarke Quay, which was a 45-minute ride + a 15-minute walk to the . . .

 Jayson and I have made it our personal mission to take Noah to Universal Studios to see Jurassic Park in all its dino glory. 🦖 We eventually managed to save up and book plane tickets to Singapore for this summer, but I was ecstatic when Universal Studios Japan made it to our Japan itinerary as well!
-Not only does Noah get to see all the dinosaurs at the park, but I'll be able to finally see the Wizarding World of Harry Potter for the first time—another dream come true for this Hufflepuff! ⚡ We're about to enter the theme park RAAAWWRRR!
-Day 2 of our trip was reserved solely for the theme park, and we got there around 9-ish to be able to make the most out of our stay.
-What we didn't expect was how intense the crowds were, and . . .
+Not only does Noah get to see all the dinosaurs at the park, but I'll be able to finally see the Wizarding World of Harry Potter for the first time—another dream come true for this Hufflepuff! ⚡ Day 2 of our trip was reserved solely for the theme park, and we got there around 9-ish to be able to make the most out of our stay.
+What we didn't expect was how intense the crowds were, and how the lines grew at such lengths and speeds in . . .

 Growing up, I always looked forward to out-of-town trips with my parents, whether that's through the provinces of the Visayas or a plane ride to Manila. ✈️ Manila was especially exciting because it was a completely different environment when compared to the relaxed and laid back city of Bacolod, my hometown.
 The capital was filled with skyscrapers, big malls, beautiful shops, and swanky hotels with their delicious breakfast buffets. 🍳 Eventually I moved to Manila for university, and its become a place embedded in my body and memory both for its wonders and its horrors.
 It's this ugly, heavy-breathing beast that you have to make your way through on tip-toe and with a knife in your backpack.
 Despite its dangers, I continue to love it . . .